NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      After letting go of slide there is a 3 frame window (125 tickrate) where pressing jump will do a  slide jump that adds either 24, 12 or 6 units to your speed depending on which frame you jump.
+      After letting go of slide, there is a 3 frame window (based off of the game's 125 fps tickrate) where pressing jump will do a "super slide jump," which adds either 24, 12 or 6 units to your speed, depending on whether you jumped 1, 2, or 3 frames after releasing slide.
     </td>
     <td width="100px">
       1. Slide <br />